hdakei/replace-in-mysql-dump/README.md

 # Replace an string in sql file
-this script is an small python 3 script that can changes an string from your sql file.
+in my projects I had an issue about change domain in sql file when I wanted to restore Magento website in other domain. this script is an small python 3 script that can changes domain name from musql dump file.

-all string that you want to change , #replace string and sqlfile name defined as input from user
+Sctipt has 2 option to change one is *replace domain name with and without www* and *replace domain name with and without https*

 # How it work: